Authorized Push Payment Fraud

 While merchants certainly can become the primary targets of authorized push payment fraud, there are few scenarios in which this type of scam will involve a chargeback.
 If a fraudster sends a phishing email that pretends to be from Amazon, and the victim sends the fraudster a payment, Amazon is not liable in any way—and the customer, who authorized the transaction, has no recourse to dispute the charge under the terms of the Fair Credit Billing Act.

-As a new generation of consumers develops their spending habits on apps like Venmo and CashApp, we should not be surprised to see push payments taking up more space in the payments ecosystem in the not-too-distant future.
+As a new generation of consumers becomes more accustomed to using P2P payment apps like Venmo and CashApp, we shouldn't be surprised to see push payments taking up more space in the payments ecosystem in the not-too-distant future.
 Merchants who send out invoices for the purpose of requesting push payments should be careful to provide detailed information and educate their customers about the possibility of phishing attacks.

 While push payment systems offer clear benefits to merchants, such as faster settlements and reduced chargeback liability, merchants should be aware that they, too, can become the primary victims of authorized push payment fraud.
 Strong security practices, the latest anti-fraud tools, and careful review of vendor updates and payment procedures can help reduce the risk.